Accounting Equation for a Corporation: Transactions C3–C4

 This transaction is recorded in the asset account Cash and the liability account Notes Payable with the following journal entry:

-To see the effect on the accounting equation from the first four transactions, click here:
+The following shows the effects on the accounting equation from the first four transactions:

 These totals indicate that the transactions through December 4 result in assets of $16,900.
 There are two sources for those assets: the creditors provided $7,000 of assets, and the stockholders provided $9,900.
 You can also interpret the accounting equation to say that the corporation has assets of $16,900 and the creditors have a claim of $7,000.
 The residual or remainder of $9,900 is the stockholders' claim.